Covid-19 update 11. Bounce back loans

-The Bounce Back Loan scheme will be available from the 4th May 2020 The Bounce Back Loan scheme will help small and medium-sized businesses to borrow between £2,000 and £50,000.
+The Bounce Back Loan scheme was available from the 4th May 2020 The Bounce Back Loan scheme will help small and medium-sized businesses to borrow between £2,000 and £50,000.
 The government will guarantee 100% of the loan and there won’t be any fees or interest to pay for the first 12 months.
-Loan terms […]Read More
+Loan terms will […]Read More

 Covid-19 update 8.
 More details to hand.